Neural Temporal Point Processes: A Review: Parameter Estimation

 Assuming that our parametrization allows us to compute $\Phi_{ik}^*(\tau)$ analytically, we are now able to compute the NLL in closed form (without numerical integration).
 Remember that the hazard function $\phi_{ik}^*$ can be easily obtained by differentiation as $\phi_{ik}^*(\tau) = \frac{\partial }{\partial \tau}\Phi_{ik}^*(\tau)$.
 Finally, note that the NLL can also be expressed in terms of, \eg, the conditional PDFs $\pdf_{ik}^*$ or survival functions $S_{ik}^*$ (\secref{sec:ar-time}).

-Evaluating the normalizing constant of $p^*_i(m_i=k)$ in \eqref{eq:loglike-haz} can be computationally expensive when the number of marks $K$ is large.
+Evaluating the NLL in \eqref{eq:loglike-haz} can be still computationally expensive when $K$, the number of marks, is extremely large.
 Several works propose approximations based on noise-contrastive-estimation that can be used in this regime \cite{guo2018initiator,mei2020noise}.

 \textbf{Training.} Usually, we are given a training set $\dtrain$ of sequences that are assumed to be sampled i.i.d.\ from some unknown data-generating process.
 The TPP parameters (\eg, weights of the encoder in \secref{sec:autoregressive}) are learned by minimizing the NLL of the sequences in $\dtrain$.
 This is typically done with some variant of (stochastic) gradient descent.
 In practice, the NLL loss is often normalized per sequence, \eg, by the interval length $T$ \cite{enguehard2020neural}.
 Importantly, this normalization constant cannot depend on $X$, so it would be incorrect to, for example, normalize the NLL by the number of events $N$ in each sequence.
 Finally, the i.i.d.\ assumption is not appropriate for all TPP datasets; \cite{boyd2020user} show how to overcome this challenge by learning sequence embeddings.